Drogheda: Sport

-The town's association football team, Drogheda United, was formed in 1919, and their home matches are played at Head In The Game Park.
-Nicknamed "The Drogs", they currently compete in the League of Ireland Premier Division, which they won for the first time in 2007.
+The town's association football team, Drogheda United, was formed in 1919, and their home matches are played at Sullivan and Lambe Park.
+Nicknamed "The Drogs", they compete in the League of Ireland, and won the 2007 Premier Division title.
 The club achieved success by winning the FAI Cup in 2005 and 2024, and back to back Setanta Sports Cup successes in 2006 and 2007, along with the 2012 EA Sports Cup.
-The Drogs came close to UEFA Champions League qualification on 2 occasions, in 2008 and 2013.
+The team came close to UEFA Champions League qualification in 2008.
 They also narrowly missed out on a UEFA Cup place twice, in 2006 and 2007.
-Since their formation, the club have won 12 major honours.
 In 2011, Drogheda became the sister club of Turkish club Trabzonspor due to their matching colours, and the town's history of Ottoman assistance during the Great Famine.
-They are also the sister club of English club Walsall and Danish club Silkeborg through their shared ownership through Trivela Group.
-As cup winners, the Drogs will compete in the preliminary rounds of the UEFA Conference League in July 2025.
+They are also the sister club of English club Walsall and Danish club Silkeborg IF through their shared ownership by Trivela Group.
+The team qualified for the 2025-26 UEFA Conference League by winning the 2024 FAI Cup.
+However, the rules of the competition prohibited the participation of both Drogheda United and Silkeborg IF, who were also due to compete, due to their ownership by the same company.
+Consequently, Drogheda United were excluded, as Silkeborg IF finished in a higher position in the 2024–25 Danish Superliga compared to the team's finish in the 2024 League of Ireland Premier Division.

 In rugby union, the local Boyne RFC team was formed in 1997 from the amalgamation of Delvin RFC and Drogheda RFC.
-As of 2010, the men's 1st XV team were playing in the Leinster J1 1st division.
+The team won the Division 1A title of the Leinster League in 2026.